Zazzles2908/Augment_Agent_Evolution_v2/documents/stack/VSCode_Zen_MCP_Augment_Code_Guide.md

 ## 10) Using Auggie CLI with Zen MCP

+See also: documents/stack/Auggie_CLI_Terminal_Defaults_Guide.md for setting GPT‑5 as the terminal default orchestrator (PowerShell profile or cross-shell wrapper).
 Auggie wrappers are already integrated in the server.
 To enable CLI-optimized tools (aug_chat, aug_thinkdeep, aug_consensus):

 1. Ensure your `.env` has: